-Abstract:
+Abstract

-This paper examines the legitimacy attached to different types of multi-stakeholder data partnerships occurring in the context of sustainable development.
-We develop a framework to assess the democratic legitimacy of two types of data partnerships: open data partnerships (where data and insights are mainly freely available) and closed data partnerships (where data and insights are mainly shared within a network of organizations).
+This article examines the legitimacy attached to different types of multi-stakeholder data partnerships occurring in the context of sustainable development.
+We develop a framework to assess the democratic legitimacy of two types of data partnerships: open data partnerships and insights are mainly shared within a network of organizations).
 Our framework specifies criteria for assessing the legitimacy of relevant partnerships with regard to their input legitimacy as well as their output legitimacy.
 We demonstrate which particular characteristics of open and closed partnerships can be expected to influence an analysis of their input and output legitimacy.